 Thirty to ninety days after a disaster, agencies pivot from response to recovery efforts, working with state and local governments to remove debris and rebuild basic infrastructure.
 The government generally comes in as an “insurer of last resort,” providing financial assistance to those not covered by private disaster insurance.

 Most of FEMA’s financial aid goes to helping affected jurisdictions repair buildings, roads, and other public infrastructure and to provide housing and other crisis services to uninsured or underinsured individuals.
-Low-income families can receive broader financial assistance, including medical and funeral expenses and some compensation for property damage.
-Families and individuals may also qualify for tax relief, unemployment compensation, subsidized health insurance, and other aid.
+Families and individuals may also qualify for tax relief, unemployment compensation, subsidized mental health care, and other aid.
 For example, the SBA and the Department of Housing and Urban Development (HUD) administer long-term recovery loans.
+In response to the coronavirus pandemic, the SBA made available $365 billion in disaster-assistance loans.

 Federal assistance can extend years beyond the disaster itself.
-Thirteen years after Hurricane Katrina crippled New Orleans, FEMA still had boots on the ground.
+More than fourteen years after Hurricane Katrina crippled New Orleans, the city was still spending FEMA grants.

 Abroad, the U.S. government helps to fund the relief efforts of other governments and international organizations and by sending emergency responders and supplies, often transported by the U.S. military.
 USAID also deploys experts and contractors to help countries craft relief and recovery plans.
 For example, the U.S. government sent more than fifty experts from the Department of Energy and the Nuclear Regulatory Commission to advise their Japanese counterparts within a week of the Fukushima nuclear meltdown.